Public Health in the States

 Have Been Chosen

-Minnesota, Mississippi, Pennsylvania, Washington and the Commonwealth of the Northern Mariana Islands have been selected to participate in a National Governors Association workshop where they will develop strategic action plans to implement during public health emergencies.
+Minnesota, Mississippi, Pennsylvania, Washington and the Commonwealth of the Northern Mariana Islands were selected to participate in a National Governors Association workshop hosted in Phoenix, Arizona.
+There, they had the opportunity to develop strategic action plans to implement during public health emergencies.

 About the Workshop

-The NGA workshop is an opportunity for governors, legislators and key state staff to gain greater awareness of policy solutions to mitigate the consequences of public health emergencies.
-During the workshop, state teams will have access to national experts through virtual meetings and regular conference calls with NGA staff and partner organizations.
-The workshop will take place June 25-26, 2019.
+The NGA workshop was an opportunity for governors, legislators and key state staff to gain greater awareness of policy solutions to mitigate the consequences of public health emergencies.
+During the workshop, state teams had access to national experts through virtual meetings and regular conference calls with NGA staff and partner organizations.
+The workshop took place on June 25-26.

 This project is funded by the U.S. Centers for Disease Control and Prevention.